Dr Elisa deCourcy

 Biography

-Dr Elisa deCourcy is an art historian and curator, specialising in the history of photography and nineteenth-century colonial art in Australia.
-Between April 2020- December 2023 she held a competitive Australian Research Council DECRA fellowship.
-Her DECRA project ‘Capturing Foundational Australian Photography in a Globalising World’ reconsidered the arrival of photography to the Australian colonies and how the technology was experienced during its mid-nineteenth-century decades of practice.
-It combined archival research, practice-led investigation and consultation with First Nations Communities on heritage collections of colonial photography.
+Dr Elisa deCourcy is a writer and curator based on Nguannawal and Ngambri Country.
+Between 2020-2023 she held a prestigious Australian Research Council Fellowship ‘Capturing Foundational Australian Photography in a Globalising World’ (DE200101322/$343,526AUD).
+Her DECRA project reconsidered the arrival of photography to the Australian colonies and how the technology was experienced during its mid-nineteenth-century decades of practice.
+It combined archival research, practice-led investigation and consultation with First Nations Communities on heritage collections of colonial photography and colonial art.

 Qualifications